Image Matching Operations

 FindImageArea.FIA_WHOLE_SCREEN Full-screen matching

-FindImageArea.FIA_LEFT Match left half of screen
+FindImageArea.FIA_LEFT Match left half of the screen

-FindImageArea.FIA_TOP_LEFT Match top-left corner of screen
+FindImageArea.FIA_TOP_LEFT Match top-left corner of the screen

-FindImageArea.FIA_TOP Match top half of screen
+FindImageArea.FIA_TOP Match upper half of the screen

-FindImageArea.FIA_TOP_RIGHT Match top-right corner of screen
+FindImageArea.FIA_TOP_RIGHT Match top-right corner of the screen

-FindImageArea.FIA_RIGHT Match right half of screen
+FindImageArea.FIA_RIGHT Match right half of the screen

-FindImageArea.FIA_BOTTOM_RIGHT Match bottom-right corner of screen
+FindImageArea.FIA_BOTTOM_RIGHT Match bottom-right corner of the screen

-FindImageArea.FIA_BOTTOM Match bottom half of screen
+FindImageArea.FIA_BOTTOM Match lower half of the screen

-FindImageArea.FIA_BOTTOM_LEFT Match bottom-left corner of screen
+FindImageArea.FIA_BOTTOM_LEFT Match bottom-left corner of the screen